Wertik/Milestones/README.md

   - fishEvent
   - voteEvent (votifier hook up)

+PLACEHOLDER(S):
+  - %milestones_(name)% == fill the name of the milestone, displays the score per player, global scores not working currently

 PLANS:
   - First of all, establishing the core system, then adding up stuff.
   - adding lang.yml to achieve the top level customisation